ChatPy/ChatPy/README.md

 # Server

 Start one of the server files.
 Python 3 (minium) must be added to path.
-The default host address is your computer ONLY.
+The default host address is your computer ONLY (0.0.0.0:8081).

 # Client

 Start client.py.
 Python 3 (minium) must be added to path.
-The default server to connect to is your computer ONLY.
+The default server to connect to is your computer ONLY (0.0.0.0:8081).